MichaelHaussmann/spil/README.md

 For example `cd hamlet/s/sq010`

-Yeah, and we need a logo and quickstart videos...
+Yeah, and we need a logo and a quickstart video...

 #
 ### Interested ?